vitorm04/docs.pt-br/docs/framework/wcf/feature-details/how-to-implement-a-discovery-proxy.md

 2. Crie um novo arquivo de código chamado AsyncResult.cs.

-3. Adicione as seguintes instruções `using` a AsyncResult.cs.
+3. Adicione as instruções `using` a seguir a AsyncResult.cs.

     ```csharp
     using System;